scheduleonce/once-ui/projects/ui/src/lib/oui/select/README.md

 `<oui-select>` defaults to single-selection mode, but can be configured to allow multiple selection by setting the multiple property.
 This will allow the user to select multiple values at once.
 When using the `<oui-select>` in multiple selection mode, its value will be a sorted list of all selected values rather than a single value.

-Using multiple selection with a native select element (`<select multiple>`) is discouraged inside `<oui-form-field>`, as the inline listbox appearance is inconsistent with other Oui Design components.

 [Oui select multiple selection](https://stackblitz.com/edit/oui-select-multiple-selection)